dmitry-kostin/termin-buchen/readme.md

 ### Config

 Create `.env` file from `.env.example` and fill variables you want script to run with.
 Values there are text representation of select options on a website.

+Full list of `PURPOSE` codes can be found [here](https://raw.githubusercontent.com/dmitry-kostin/termin-buchen/main/src/config/apply-purpose.ts)

 If you can not find your **specific use-case** and want to add support for it: just [let me know in issues section](https://github.com/dmitry-kostin/termin-buchen/issues) and I'll try to help.